DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* The navigation is visible with all links relevant to member loggin or not - pass
-* The logo and home is linked to home page - pass
-* The home link is active - pass
-* the footer is present - pass
+All acceptance criteria was met.
+The navigation bar is clear and allows the user to easily navigate the website and letting them know what page is active.
+It is responsive to different devices with a hamburger toggle for smaller devices which works well and is clear.

 ### 18 Add Film Information

+As Site Admin I can create different Films profiles so the website can display their information

 #### Acceptance Criteria